happydasch/nspanel_haui/docs/ESPHome.md

   Current display state (on, off, dim)
   Value: state type (string)

-## Services
+## Actions

-This services below are defined on the ESP.
+This actions below are defined on the ESP.
 The communication between the AppDaemon server and the ESP is using these.

-- `send_command` Service to send a command
+- `send_command` Action to send a command

   This will send a command to the nextion display

-- `upload_tft` Service to update a TFT file
+- `upload_tft` Action to update a TFT file

   This will update the nextion display with the tft file

-- `upload_tft_url` Service to update a TFT file from URL
+- `upload_tft_url` Action to update a TFT file from URL

-- `set_brightness` Service to change the brightness of the display
+- `set_brightness` Action to change the brightness of the display

-- `goto_page` Service to change the page of the display
+- `goto_page` Action to change the page of the display

-- `play_rtttl` Service to play a song for RTTTL strings
+- `play_rtttl` Action to play a song for RTTTL strings

   RTTTL Strings